secdev/scapy/doc/scapy/advanced_usage.rst

 RTC packet
 ----------

-Now that a data packet can be instanciated, a whole RTC packet may be built. ``PNIORealTime`` contains a field ``data`` which is a list of all data packets to add in the buffer, however, without the configuration, Scapy won't be able to dissect it::
+Now that a data packet can be instantiated, a whole RTC packet may be built. ``PNIORealTime`` contains a field ``data`` which is a list of all data packets to add in the buffer, however, without the configuration, Scapy won't be able to dissect it::

     >>> load_contrib("pnio_rtc")